 The mandatory classes are specified in the standard header files.
-Below, we focus on the specif- ics of the DataWriter class.
+Below, we focus on the specifics of the DataWriter class.

 DataWriterClass

-The DataWriter class is parametrized with respect to the delegate and the topic type that it writes.
+The DataWriter class is parameterized with respect to the delegate and the topic type that it writes.
 The class provides several different overloaded methods for writing data by providing single samples or iterators over samples.

 Sub Package